Reviews You Can Rely On

 We considered a lot of things in each machine's convenience score.
 First, we evaluated available functions and customizability to adapt to tinkering with recipes or using your own.
 We played with every setting to test each machine's interface's ease of use.
 We then looked at size and weight, comparing that to average cupboard height over kitchen counters and moving them around to see how readily they could be stored when not in use.
 We poured over their manuals and recipe books, looking at how many recipes they offer, what tips, tricks, and troubleshooting advice they give, and how user-friendly they are.
 We also took into account additional features like automatic fruit and nut dispensers.

 When it comes to the user interface and sheer customizability, the Breville Custom is by far the best.
 It's the only model we tested that lets you alter both the temperature and the time spent in each part of the cycle.
 While it may require more tinkering than anyone looking for an easy set-it-and-forget-it option, it's a great choice for those who love experimenting with recipes.
-The Breville and the Zojirushi have larger-than-average screens, making it easier to see what's happening in your machine.
-All models we tested have at least 12 different functions — aka pre-programmed timetables designed for specific types of recipes — but the Elite Gourmet Maxi-Matic has the most, with 19 functions, including pizza dough, jam, and yogurt.
-The KBS Large is the only other that offers a yogurt setting and has 17 total functions.
+The Breville and the Zojirushi have larger-than-average screens, making seeing what's happening in your machine easier.
+All models we tested have at least 12 different functions — aka pre-programmed timetables designed for specific types of recipes.
+The Elite Gourmet Maxi-Matic has the most, with 19 functions, including pizza dough, jam, and yogurt.
+The KBS Large is the only other offering a yogurt setting with 17 total functions.

-The KBS Pro (pictured) and Elite Gourmet Maxi-Matic are the only two bread machines we tested that have a yogurt function.
+The KBS Pro (pictured) is one of the many bread machines we tested that have a yogurt function.

 Credit: Abriah Wofford

 None of the bread machines we tested are particularly small.
 However, the Cuisinart and Elite Maxi-Matic offer the best size and weight ratio for easy storage.
-They're both lightweight and slender, thereby taking up less space on your countertop.
-Most of the bread machines we tested let you choose different loaf sizes, most commonly in 1, 1.5, or 2 pound sizes.
-The Breville also has a 2.5 pound option, while the Zojirushi only makes 2 pound loaves.
-However, the Zojirushi comes with an impressive 51 different recipes specifically designed for this machine.
+They're both lightweight and slender, occupying less space on your countertop.
+Most bread machines we tested let you choose different loaf sizes, commonly in 1, 1.5, or 2-pound sizes.
+The Breville also has a 2.5-pound option, while the Zojirushi only makes 2-pound loaves.
+However, the Zojirushi has an impressive 51 different recipes specifically designed for this machine.
 The Breville and Cuisinart have the most recipes — 47 and 43, respectively.
-This is in stark contrast to the models that include just the bare minimum of roughly one recipe per function — like the KBS Large and Maxi-Matic, which have just 17 and 18 recipes.
+This starkly contrasts the models that include just the bare minimum of roughly one recipe per function — like the KBS Large and Maxi-Matic, which have just 17 and 18 recipes.

 bread machine - breville the custom loaf is the most customizable bread machine we...